Student and ex-Gurka creates fundraising film for Nepal

 Veemsen, together with producer Tom Collingham, will personally ensure all the profits raised by the film will be handed to local agencies supporting street kids. ‘’We’ll go there and distribute on the ground and make sure it goes directly to the people who need it,” he says, ‘’I want to go now.
 I’ve seen many things, I’ve been to war but I’ve never seen anything like this before.
 I’m just heartbroken.’’

-Contributions are being received at Indiegogo.
-The website details that ‘the top contributor will receive two VIP passes to the première of ‘Maya’ in London and a Photobook of production stills signed by Joanna Lumley who is supporting our fundraising efforts.”
+An Indiegogo campaign was run and the top contributor received two VIP passes to the première of ‘Maya’ in London and a Photobook of production stills signed by Joanna Lumley who supported their fundraising efforts.